MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-table-transact-sql.md

 ## Arguments

 *{ database_name.schema_name.table_name | schema_name.table_name | table_name }*
 The one to three-part name of the table to create.
-For an external table, Azure Synapse Analytics stores only the table metadata along with basic statistics about the file or folder that is referenced in Azure Data Lake, Hadoop, or Azure blob storage.
-No actual data is moved or stored in Azure Synapse Analytics.
+For an external table, Azure Synapse stores only the table metadata along with basic statistics about the file or folder that is referenced in Azure Data Lake, Hadoop, or Azure blob storage.
+No actual data is moved or stored in Azure Synapse.

 \<column_definition> [ ,...*n* ]
 CREATE EXTERNAL TABLE supports the ability to configure column name, data type, nullability and collation.
 You can't use the DEFAULT CONSTRAINT on external tables.